python/cpython/Doc/library/shutil.rst

-   This factory function creates a function that can be used as a callable for :func:`copytree`\'s *ignore* argument, ignoring files and directories that match one the glob-style *patterns* provided.
+   This factory function creates a function that can be used as a callable for :func:`copytree`\'s *ignore* argument, ignoring files and directories that match one of the glob-style *patterns* provided.
 See the example below.

    .. versionadded:: 2.6